jlillo/cafextractor/README.md

 ## Citation

 If you make use of the products of the CAFExtractor pipeline **please make sure to include the following reperences**:
-- Lillo-Box et al., 2019, MNRAS (https://ui.adsabs.harvard.edu/abs/2019arXiv190604060L/abstract)
+- Lillo-Box et al., 2020, MNRAS, 491, 4496 (https://ui.adsabs.harvard.edu/abs/2019arXiv190604060L/abstract)
 - Brahm et al., 2017, PASP, 129, 973 (https://ui.adsabs.harvard.edu/abs/2017PASP..129c4002B/abstract)

 A suggested sentence to include both references is as follows: "The data were reduced using the CAFExtractor pipeline \citep{lillo-box2019}, partly based on the CERES algorithms \citep{brahm2016}"

 ## Ownership

 These tools have been developed by Dr. Jorge Lillo-Box.
-While the routines are not public and in the absence of any paper to be cited, any data reduced with the pipeline must contact the pipeline owner (jlillo@cab.inta-csic.es or jlillobox@gmail.com) to ask for permission and discuss about usage conditions.
+For any questions related to this pipeline please contact me at jlillo at cab.inta-csic.es .